-We are now accepting orders for 2013 season.
-These irises will be shipped in late summer 2013.
+We are now accepting orders for 2014 season.
+These irises will be shipped in mid to late summer 2014.
 SORRY, WE CAN NOT SHIP IN THE SPRING.
-If you need your irises shipped in late July (our earliest shipping date)due to early winters, please note it in the 'comments' box at check out.
+If you need your irises shipped in late July (our earliest shipping date)due to early winters, or at any other specific time, please note it in the 'comments' box at check out.

-Top quality bare root rhizomes are shipped within a few days of digging .
+Top quality bare root rhizomes are shipped shortly after digging.
 We guarantee plants to be properly named and healthy at the time of shipping.
 Your rhizomes will arrive trimmed and ready to plant.
-If, upon receipt of your order, you are not satisified, please let us know as soon as possible and we will do our best to correct the problem.
+If, upon receipt of your order, you are not satisfied, please let us know as soon as possible and we will do our best to correct the problem.
 We can not be responsible for your growing conditions or extremes in weather however, if you should lose a cultivar just let us know on your next years order and we will try to include it as a gift iris.

 Frequently Asked Questions